Mounting and accessing physical disks from WSL2 using wsl –mount

 wsl --import <NombreDistroNueva> C:\wsl\debian backup-wsl.tar --version 2

-If you're going to reinstall a distro from scratch, remember that –unregister deletes all data associated with that instance:
+If you're going to reinstall a distro from scratch, remember that `--unregister` removes all data associated with that instance:

 wsl --unregister <NombreDistro>

-And when you need to mount or unmount from Windows, always have the quick reference from the assembly command itself:
+And when you need to mount or unmount from Windows, always have the quick reference for the mount command itself handy :

 # Montar disco físico completo en ext4 (por defecto)